ivogeorg/starter-migrating-from-blocks-to-js/README.md

 #### Design process

-**[the things you tried, the questions you asked yourself, the answers, the sticking points, the restarts, the final version]**
+**[your sketches, the things you tried, the questions you asked yourself, the answers, the sticking points, the iterations, the restarts, the final version]**

 #### JS Constructs & objects